WHAT WE DO & WHOM WE SERVE

 The Carmelite life combines the activities of prayer, community living, and ministry.
 As Carmelites, we serve in schools, hospitals, parishes, retreat centers, nursing homes, prisons and in any area that we can share our spirituality.

 The majority of men entering into the Carmelite formation program study to be priests.
-Religious order priests are different than “secular” priests in that they belong to a religious community and focus on the precepts of the religious institution.
-These values in turn help the priest to understand God within the Carmelite family.
+Religious order priests are different from “secular” priests in that they belong to a religious community and focus on the precepts of the religious institution.
+These values, in turn, help the priest to understand God within the Carmelite family.
 The values of Mary and Elijah, along with our saints and rich history, help shape the way we interact with the people of God.
 Carmelite Friars look to their Provincial for assignments, which can be local, regional, or international.
 The main role of a priest in the Church is to provide sacramental ministry to the people of God.

 A chaplain works within a community such as a school, hospital, nursing home, fire and police departments, all particular communities within a larger community.
 These men take the values of the Order of Carmel and serve the people of God within the particular institution.